-- opinions or conclusions developed in an appraisal assignment, not limited to value; - opinions or conclusions, developed in an appraisal review assignment, not limited to an opinion about the quality of another appraiser's work; or - opinions or conclusions developed when performing a valuation service other than an appraisal or appraisal review assignment. - 42 ASSUMPTION: that which is taken to be true. - BIAS: a preference or inclination that precludes an appraiser's impartiality, independence, or objectivity in an assignment. - 45 BUSINESS ENTERPRISE: an entity pursuing an economic activity.

-BUSINESS EQUITY: the interests, benefits, and rights inherent in the ownership of a business enterprise or a part thereof in any form (including, but not necessarily limited to, capital stock, partnership interests, cooperatives, sole proprietorships, options, and warrants).

-- 49 CLIENT: the party or parties who engage, by employment or contract, an appraiser in a specific assignment. - 50 Comment: The client may be an individual, group, or entity, and may engage and communicate with 51 the appraiser directly or through an agent. - 52 CONFIDENTIAL INFORMATION: information that is either: - identified by the client as confidential when providing it to an appraiser and that is not available from any other source; or - classified as confidential or private by applicable law or regulation.
+36 Comment : Assignment results include an appraiser's: 37 opinions or conclusions developed in an appraisal assignment, not limited to value; 38 39 opinions or conclusions, developed in an appraisal review assignment, not limited to an opinion about the quality of another appraiser's work; or 40 41 opinions or conclusions developed when performing a valuation service other than an appraisal or appraisal review assignment.
+42 Physical characteristics are not assignment results.
+43 ASSUMPTION: that which is taken to be true.
+44 45 BIAS: a preference or inclination that precludes an appraiser's impartiality, independence, or objectivity in an assignment.
+46 BUSINESS ENTERPRISE: an entity pursuing an economic activity.
+47 48 49 BUSINESS EQUITY: the interests, benefits, and rights inherent in the ownership of a business enterprise or a part thereof in any form (including, but not necessarily limited to, capital stock, partnership interests, cooperatives, sole proprietorships, options, and warrants).
+50 CLIENT: the party or parties who engage, by employment or contract, an appraiser in a specific assignment.
+51 52 Comment: The client may be an individual, group, or entity, and may engage and communicate with the appraiser directly or through an agent.
+53 CONFIDENTIAL INFORMATION: information that is either: 4 54 55 56 identified by the client as confidential when providing it to an appraiser and that is not available from any other source; or classified as confidential or private by applicable law or regulation.5 COST: the amount required to create, produce, or obtain a property.
+Comment: Cost is either a fact or an estimate of fact.
+58 59 CREDIBLE: worthy of belief.
+60 61 Comment : Credible assignment results require support, by relevant evidence and logic, to the degree necessary for the intended use.
+62 63 EXPOSURE TIME : estimated length of time that the property interest being appraised would have been offered on the market prior to the hypothetical consummation of a sale at market value on the effective date of

+4 See Confidentiality section of the ETHICS RULE.

-NOTICE: For example, pursuant to the passage of the Gramm-Leach-Bliley Act in November 1999, some public agencies have adopted privacy regulations that affect appraisers.
-As a result, the Federal Trade Commission issued a rule focused on the protection of "non-public personal information" provided by consumers to those involved in financial activities "found to be closely related to banking or usual in connection with the transaction of banking."
-These activities have been deemed to include "appraising real or personal property."
-(Quotations are from the Federal Trade Commission, Privacy of Consumer Financial Information; Final Rule, 16 CFR Part 313.)
+For example, pursuant to the passage of the Gramm-Leach-Bliley Act in November 1999, some public agencies have adopted privacy regulations that affect appraisers.
+The Federal Trade Commission (FTC) issued two rules.
+The first rule (16 CFR 313) focuses on the protection of "non-public personal information" provided by consumers to those involved in financial activities "found to be closely related to banking or usual in connection with the transaction of banking."
+These activities include "appraising real or personal property."
+See GLB-Privacy.
+The second rule (16 CFR 314) requires appraisers to safeguard customer non-public personal information.
+See GLB-Safeguards-Rule.
+Significant liability exists for appraisers should they fail to comply with these FTC rules.